Bail Bonds Services Near Rice St Jail

 Rice Street Jail (AKA Fulton County Jail)

 Fulton County Jail is managed by the county (also known as the jail “near rice street“).
 After a defendant gets arrested for a crime for anything other than a simple traffic offense, they are transported to Fulton County Jail.
 Under the county’s jurisdiction, the presiding law enforcement agency is the Fulton County Sheriff’s Department.
 This department handles everything including the arrest, booking, and eventual release of the defendant.
 The Rice Street jail in Fulton is meant for the short term while the defendant awaits their hearing, sentencing, or bail to be paid to the courts.
 While they are waiting for one of the aforementioned, they are considered an “inmate” and a ward of the county.
+To get an inmate released, call us now or look at more Fulton County bail bonds information on the next page.
 While Rice Street Jail is meant for most defendants as a “waiting room,” most people after they are sentenced will do their time in the same jail.

 Rice Street Jail (Fulton County) Operations